Technical Directive 032026.2

 Option A: Match & Defend The Selling Constructor pays the highest bid amount to the League and retains the Driver via Right of First Refusal (ROFR).

 Option B: Voluntary Sale The Selling Constructor accepts the trade.
 The Selling Constructor is REQUIRED to sell to the Buying Constructor that has made the highest bid (i.e., they have no discretion as to who they can sell to).
 If they are not happy with the incoming Driver from the highest bidding Buying Constructor, their only alternative is to exercise their ROFR to block the trade.
-The incoming replacement Driver is determined strictly by their championship standing.
-The Driver being acquired will always be swapped for the Driver on the Buying Constructor's roster who holds the matching relative ranking within their team (i.e., the team's points leader is traded for the other team's points leader).

 Example